Help | About | Suggestions | Alms | Chat [0] | Users [0] | Log In | Join

 Hada del cielo bajate a mi Spéirbhean mo chuisle mo chroí Lay behind your shame We'll see the dawn as one Hada del cielo no te culpas Spéirbhean maithfidh mé It's not yours to claim Leave it depart with the sun.
 Hada del cielo reclamamos la vida Spéirbhean aiseagfaidh sibh Again it will be the same once more life will be fun Come to me Venezuela Magical lady of the clouds My sky woman Or would that I come to you?

-Up the ladder: One Fine Day
+Up the ladder: beginnings

-Down the ladder: Her tears
+Down the ladder: Who am I?

 You must be logged in to leave comments.
 Vote: